Modern Slavery Statement 2022/23

 - Prevent slavery and human trafficking in our corporate activities and supply chains; and

 Bromley Healthcare was established on 1 April 2011 to provide out-of-hospital health services in Bromley.
-We’ve grown from working in just one borough to being one of the UK’s leading providers of community health services.
 We now employ approximately 1000 staff caring for people across Bromley and the surrounding boroughs of Bexley, Lewisham and Greenwich.

 Working with Suppliers

-Via our contracted procurement service Essentia, we will ensure our supplier base and associated supply chain that provides goods and/or services to the organisation has taken the necessary steps to ensure modern slavery is not taking place.
+Via our contracted procurement service Essentia, (part of Guy’s and St Thomas’ NHS Foundation Trust), we will ensure our supplier base and associated supply chain that provides goods and/or services to the organisation has taken the necessary steps to ensure modern slavery is not taking place.

 Our largest single supplier, NHS Supply Chain, has a Supplier Code of Conduct which outlines main principles for suppliers in the area of labour standards and worker welfare.

 All suppliers are expected to adhere to these principles which address issues such as child labour, forced labour, wages, working hours as well as health and safety.
 The Supplier Code of Conduct is a contractual requirement and has been part of all NHS Supply Chain Framework Agreements since 2009.
 The procurement service is committed to ensuring that this is monitored and reviewed with its supplier base.

 The procurement service’s senior team are all Chartered Institute of Procurement and Supply (CIPS) qualified and uphold the CIPS’s code of professional conduct and practice relating to procurement and supply.
 All members of the procurement team are required to undertake safeguarding training at a level appropriate to their roles and responsibilities.

 In addition, template commercial agreements include an obligation that suppliers will comply with the Act and ensure that their suppliers and sub-contractors will too.